 New Health Center: Due to COVID-19, OLP has partnered with an outside medical company to support in ensuring the overall health and wellness of our campus.
 The Health Center will be staffed with medical personnel during all school hours, and operated separately from the school, but in partnership with school administration.
 This will also support student and staff privacy.

 Health screening: Families are asked to monitor their household members for COVID-19 symptoms, including fever, and avoid bringing sick students to school.
 Everyone will undergo temperature and symptoms screening upon entry to campus.
 Anyone whose temperature exceeds 100.0 degrees Fahrenheit or answers yes to the COVID-19 questions, will be sent to the Health Center for a secondary screening of their temperature and COVID-19 symptoms.
 If a student or employee exceeds the 100.0 temperature or develop COVID-19 symptoms they will be isolated.
 Parents/guardians will be contacted to arrange pick-up within the hour.
-In addition to daily self-screenings, parents and students are obligated to report the following information to Mrs. Hooper, and remain at home as recommended by the CDC: (1) If they have traveled outside of the country, parents should consult the CDC Traveler’s Health Notices as to whether they must self-isolate for 14 days after they return from international travel; (2) If they had close contact with someone who was ill with confirmed COVID-19, they may not return to school until 14 days after the date of exposure.
+In addition to daily self-screenings, parents and students are obligated to report the following information to the Office of the Assistant Head of School and remain at home as recommended by the CDC: (1) If they have traveled outside of the country, parents should consult the CDC Traveler’s Health Notices as to whether they must self-isolate for 14 days after they return from international travel; (2) If they had close contact with someone who was ill with confirmed COVID-19, they may not return to school until 14 days after the date of exposure.
 According to the CDC: “Close contact” means being within 6 feet of an individual for at least 15 minutes without a mask on; (3) If a member of their household is ill with confirmed or suspected COVID-19, they may not return to school until 14 days after the date of exposure and shall remain at least 6 feet away from the ill individual until 14 days have passed to the extent possible.